puppetlabs/puppet-specifications/language/catalog_expressions.md

     * An existing value for an attribute is overwritten
   * The `+>` operator appends the given value to the value in each referenced resource instance.
     * The attribute must accept an Array (this is resource type specific)
-      * The behavior if it does accept an array is resource specific. ???
+      * The behavior if it does not accept an array is resource implementation specific.
-        TODO_ WHAT HAPPENS IF IT DOES NOT ??
-    * If no value has been assigned, the given value is assigned as if the `=>` operator had been used.
+    * If no value was previously been assigned, the given value is assigned as if the `=>` operator had been used.
     * If a value has been assigned, and it is not an array, the value is wrapped in an array before the new value is appended
     * If the resulting value is an array, it is also flattened (nested arrays are flattened out).